-MA-100 Precalculus (Fall & Spring; Yearly; 3.00 Credits; N,QM) This course is designed for students who need a structured review of precalculus mathematics.
+MA-100 Precalculus (Fall; Yearly; 3.00 Credits; N,QM) This course is designed for students who need a structured review of precalculus mathematics.
 Topics covered include solving equations and inequalities, graphing, and analysis of functions, including polynomial and rational functions, exponential and logarithmic functions and trigonometric functions.
 Integrates the use of the software package Maple in classroom demonstrations and homework assignments.
 This course cannot be included in a mathematics POE.
 Prerequisites: High school algebra and trigonometry.

 MA-103 Quantitative Methods (Fall & Spring; Yearly; 3.00 Credits; Q) This course prepares students to be quantitatively literate citizens in today's world.
 By learning to think critically about quantitative issues, students will be able to make responsible decisions in their daily lives.
 Problems are analyzed and solved using numerical, graphical, statistical, and algebraic reasoning.
 Technology is used to help visualize data and facilitate calculations, as well as to present quantitative output and verbal arguments.

 MA-116 Discrete Structures (Fall; Yearly; 4.00 Credits; N,Q) Introduces mathematical structures and concepts such as functions, relations, logic, induction, counting, and graph theory.
 Their application to Computer Science is emphasized.
 Pre-requisite high school algebra.

 MA-130 Calculus I (Fall & Spring; Yearly; 4.00 Credits; N,QM) An introduction to calculus including differentiation and integration of elementary functions of a single variable, limits, tangents, rates of change, maxima and minima, area, volume, and other applications.
 Integrates the use of computer algebra systems, and graphical, algebraic and numerical thinking.